tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 Duration:  90 minutes

-In this exercise, you are going to walk through the process of creating a gold image for your AVD host pools.
+In this exercise, you will walk through the process of creating a gold image for your AVD host pools.
 The basic concept for a gold image is to start with a clean base install of Windows and layer on mandatory updates, applications, and configurations.
 There are many ways to create and manage images for AVD.
-The steps covered in this exercise are going to walk you through a basic build and capture process that includes core applications and recommended configuration options for AVD.
+The steps covered in this exercise will walk you through a basic build and capture process that includes core applications and recommended configuration options for AVD.

 **Additional Resources**